Home Remedies for Cat's Eye Infection [6 Easy & Simple Solutions]

 Warm Compress

-This technique may be difficult to pull off, but it is rewarding.
+This technique may be difficult to pull off, but it is rewarding as a home remedy.
 Soak a cloth in very warm water then wring it out so that it is not dripping.
 Press the cloth to your cat's eyes and hold it there for 60 seconds.
 You can repeat this process for each eye, separately, until you start to see redness decrease.

 Cat Eye Rinse